yshenfab/dotfiles/awesome.md

 MacOS

 - [AeroSpace](https://github.com/nikitabobko/AeroSpace) -- An i3-like twm for macOS.
-- [yabai](https://github.com/koekeishiya/yabai) -- Tiling window manger for MacOS.
+- [yabai](https://github.com/koekeishiya/yabai) -- Tiling window manager for MacOS.
 Use with [skhd](https://github.com/koekeishiya/skhd) for keybindings.

 ---